CartoDB/carto-react-template/docs/guides/01_connect_your_account.md

-# Connect your CARTO's account
+# Connect your CARTO account

-As a first step you need to connect your CARTO's account.
+As a first step you need to connect your CARTO account.

 Edit `src/config/initialStateSlice.js` file and add your own credentials.